Un gancho al corazón

-Un Gancho Al Corazón (English title: A Blow to the Heart) is a Mexican telenovela produced by Angelli Nesma Medina for Televisa that aired from August 25, 2008, to June 26, 2009.
+Un gancho al corazón (English title: A Blow to the Heart) is a Mexican telenovela produced by Angelli Nesma Medina for Televisa that aired from August 25, 2008, to June 26, 2009.
 It is based on the Argentine telenovela Sos mi vida.
 In the United States the telenovela aired on Univision from June 22, 2009, to May 3, 2010.
-Un gancho al corazón came out on DVD on October 5, 2010.
+Un gancho al corazón was released on DVD on October 5, 2010.

 Danna García and Sebastián Rulli star in the lead roles, while Laisha Wilkins, Roberto Blandón, Agustín Arana and Macaria starred as antagonists.
 Raúl Araiza, Margarita Magaña and Ana Martin starred as stellar performances.